excalibur1234/pacui/README.md

 ```
 sudo cp ~/pacli-simple/pacli /usr/bin/
 ```
-Now, you type "pacli" into your terminal and pacli will start with a GUI.
+Now, you type "pacli" into your terminal and pacli will start with an UI.

-### Start pacli without a GUI
+### Start pacli without an UI
-After you manually installed pacli's bash file as described above, you can call pacli's options from your terminal without the need to start pacli's GUI:
+After you manually installed pacli's bash file as described above, you can call pacli's options from your terminal without the need to start pacli's UI:

 For example, you want to display the reverse dependency tree of a package, just type one of the three following choices into your terminal (note that the letters "R" and "T" are marked in pacli's corresponding option):
 - `pacli rt`